MCLDG-zz/blg-svlss-msvc/README.md

 ./single-click-cross-account-pipeline.sh
 ```

-This will create stacks in all three accounts.
+This will create stacks in all the accounts.
 Wait until all stacks are successfully created.

 #### 5. Copy the microservice source code and push to AWS CodeCommit

 In the AWS Console, in the Tools account, in the region specified in single-click-cross-account-pipeline.sh, select
 the CloudFormation service and find the 'booking-pipeline' stack.

-Copy the value of this stack output variable: SourceCodeCommitCloneUrlHttp
+Copy the value of this stack output variable: `SourceCodeCommitCloneUrlHttp`

 In a directory in your terminal application where you want to clone the application repository, execute the commands below.
 Note that this clones an empty GIT repo for the Booking microservice, into which you'll copy the Booking source code from
 the blg-svlss-msvc.git repo (you may have to adjust the cp -R statement below if you use a different directory structure):